rhasspy/rhasspy/docs/intent-recognition.md

 ### Installing Rasa NLU

-If you have Docker, Rasa NLU can be run with:
+If you have Docker, Rasa NLU can be run with (only on the Linux/amd64 architecture):

 ```bash
 docker run -it -v "$(pwd):/app" -p 5005:5005 rasa/rasa:latest-spacy-en run --enable-api